addenergyx/bank-to-ynab/README.md

 ## Key Notes

 ### Moving Average
 Used a seven day moving average to analyze its weight loss/gain.
 Plotting daily weight on an average curve smoothens out the daily fluctuations in weight.
 This has many benefits, such as showing weight trends and lessens daily fluctuations.
-I feel seeing an overall upward/downward trend based on your goal is much more critical than individual points.
+I feel that seeing an overall upward/downward trend based on your goal is much more critical than individual points.
 Many factors can influence a weigh-in such as how much extra water you retained last night because you ate something salty.
 Especially as I can currently trying alternative day fasting, I'll naturally see significant differences in my fasted vs non-fasted weight-ins.
 A simple moving average helps show whether this approach is working.

 ### Goals
 Weight loss goals are based on advice from several fitness experts and journals